Rraanto/basic-shell/Readme.md

 Idea of developpement:
 - Customizing the prompt
-- Adding compatibility with more built in commands
+- Adding more built in commands